“iTunes - Track Numbers Instead of File Names

 adding one track number

 defined tune individually from my MP3 folder and they just do not appear in iTunes under the name I just transferred!
 What?
-Or part

 Remember here that what you see in iTunes is simply a "short cut" to the actual file located somewhere else on your computer.